Photo: Michael Slobodian

 Lesley founded her own company, Inverso Productions in 2012 to experiment with other art forms and ways of creating dance.
 She has worked with many collaborators including scenographer Yoko Seyama, writer Barbara Adler, videographer David Cooper and composer James Meger, among others.
 Through Inverso Productions she has produced and choreographed two full-length works: Brittle Failure, which has been a part of tours and festivals in Spain, the Netherlands and Canada and Spooky Action, which recently premiered in Canada to enthusiastic reviews.

 Lesley also leads an initiative for emerging professional dancers through Inverso, creating research and performance opportunities.

 Her work has been presented in the CaDance Festival and Korzo Theatre in the Netherlands, International Festival Madrid en Danza and the Reina Sophia Museum in Spain, the Chutzpah Festival, the Banff Festival of the Arts, the Gothenburg Dance and Theatre Festival, the Schmiede Festival, EDAM Choreographic Series, the Fluid Festival in Calgary, and the Vancouver International Dance Festival.

 Past creations include works for Netherlands Dans Theater 1, Hubbard Street Dance Company 2, Compañia Nacional de Danza 2, Ballet Vorpommern, International Project for Dance in Rome- DAF, Butler Ballet, University of Utah, and Arts Umbrella Dance Company in Vancouver.

-2021/22 will include a new commission from Les Grands Ballets Canadiens; a new creation in November for Toronto's Pro Arte; and her third creation for Ballet BC, Lean-to which premiered in November.
+2022 has seen the premiere of Beguile, a new commission for Les Grands Ballets Canadiens; a new creation in November for Toronto's Pro Arte; and her third creation for Ballet BC, Lean-to which premiered in November 2021.